imanghafoori1/laravel-widgetize/README.md

 ### __public $cacheLifeTime__ (int)

-> If you want to override the global cache life time (which is set in your config file) for a specific widget, you can set $cacheLifeTime on your widget class.
+> If you want to override the global cache life time (which is set in your config file).

  value  | effect
 :-------|:----------